locomotivecms/steam/README.md

 The rendering stack used by both Wagon and Engine.
 It includes:

-- the rack stack to serve assets (SCSS, Coffeescript, ...etc) and pages.
+- the rack stack to pages and already precompiled assets (through webpack, vite or other).
 - the liquid drops/filters/tags libs to parse and render liquid templates.
 - a Filesystem adapter which reads the source of a site written for Wagon.
 - a MongoDB adapter which reads an existing site hosted by the Locomotive Engine.